picture courtesy of Andries de Jong

 Life and works

-Marseille-born Cathérine Moreno (b.
-1970), in accordance with her parents wish, did a study to become an engineer in mechanical systems, to realise after some years that her real aim in life was to be a visual artist.
+Born in Marseille in 1970, Cathérine Moreno in accordance with her parents wish, did a study to become an engineer in mechanical systems, to realise after some years that her real aim in life was to be a visual artist.
 So she left the world of technology, did a basic course in restoration, worked for some time as a trainee with a sculptor and as a self-taught artist she began making artworks: first paintings, later on also sculptures....

 facade (courtesy of C. Moreno)